VuokkoH/global-indicators/readme.md

     ```
     docker pull globalhealthyliveablecities/global-indicators:latest
     ```
   - Note!
 You also need a docker container with a postgreSQL database with PostGIS and pgRouting extensions.
 See **process/pre-process** for more details.
-To retrieve a suitable docker image, run:
-    ```
-    docker pull cityseer/postgis
-    ```
-Note!
-You also need a docker container with a postgreSQL database with PostGIS and pgRouting extensions.
-See process/pre-process for details.

 5. Then, check **process** folder for more details on the script running process